This post may contain affiliate links. Please read our disclosure policy.

 For this recipe you don’t need to cover the risotto whilst cooking.

-Can I make it in the oven instead?
+Can I make risotto in the oven?

 Yes, preheat the oven to 180C/350F.

 Start the risotto in an oven-proof pan on the hob/stovetop.
-Add all of the stock in at once, then stir and place a tight fitting lid on top.
+Add all of the tomato-stock-mixture in at once, then stir and place a tight fitting lid on top.
 Place in the oven and cook for 20 minutes.

 Remove from the oven and stir in the cream, cheese, lemon juice, salt and pepper before serving.